 People & Rights

-All employment with Kerry is voluntary.
-We do not use child or forced labour in any of our operations or facilities.
-We do not tolerate any form of unacceptable treatment of workers and we fully respect all applicable laws establishing a minimum age for employment, in order to support the effective abolition of child labour worldwide.
+The use of child or forced labour is strictly prohibited across all our operations and facilities.
+We do not tolerate any form of unacceptable treatment of workers and we respect all laws establishing a minimum age for employment.

 We also set out our position on pay, freedom of association, discrimination and diversity and we extend our standards on these and other labour issues into our supply chain, through our Supplier Code of Conduct.
 This code sets out the expectations we have of our key business and strategic supply chain partners.
-You can access our policy on Human Rights and details of other relevant policies are outlined in brief below.
-Please note that this is not an exhaustive list.
+You can access our policy on Human Rights and details of some other relevant policies are outlined in brief below.

 Kerry employs thousands of people around the world and seeks to apply consistent and fair wage and hour practices to all employees.
 Kerry abides by all laws and regulations regarding pay practices and the classification of employment according to job level and status.
 Kerry withholds deductions as required by law, including applicable taxes and/or court ordered or enforceable garnishments.
 We extend these requirements to workers in our Supply Chain through our supplier Code of Conduct and operate a zero tolerance approach to modern slavery and forced labour.